Soil Centric's Mission

 Kyle Lawson is Co-Founder and Technical and Creative Director of Soil Centric.
 He was previously Director of Design and Marketing at Sight Machine, a manufacturing analytics platform.
 His life changed when he read Kristin Ohlson’s book The Soil Will Save Us and decided he had to get involved in regeneration.
 As a millennial deeply concerned about climate, he has first-hand knowledge of the need for Soil Centric’s Pathfinder Tool.
 Kyle now holds his Basic Level 1 certification in sheep shearing and is actively testing other regenerative resources on the Pathfinder.
 In addition to Soil Centric, he is a member of Sunrise Movement's SF Bay Area Hub and 10th Floor Studios, a group focused on regenerative conceptual product design and art installations.

-Jennifer Morehouse is Communications Director at Soil Centric.
+Jennifer Morehouse directs Soil Centric's partnerships.
 A food industry veteran, Jennifer started her career at the Food Marketing Institute in Washington DC, where she had a first-hand view of key issues and policies impacting the industry.
-She spent over fifteen years in brand management, building strong businesses for companies including Kraft Foods, Nestle, and Annie Chun’s.
+She then moved over to the CPG side and has spent over fifteen years in brand management, building strong businesses for leading brands.
 Always interested in applying her experience to address the climate crisis, the pieces of the puzzle came together for her after reading Drawdown and Growing A Revolution by David Montgomery.
 She knew that regenerative agriculture was where she wanted to be - helping build resilience into the food system and communities from the ground up.
 In addition to helping more people find their regenerative path with Soil Centric, she is now actively working to apply soil health principles in her own backyard.

 Mary Fernando Conrad